cosmo-sterin/dresscode/README.md

 Given the catalogue of a retailer as a dataset of photos, the task is to indentificate which of these objects people are wearing in real life photos that we call **queries**.
 ## The Dataset
-We choose a dataset that simplfies a bit the task.
+The chosen dataset simplfies the task.
 It consists in all the dresses of the H&M french online catalogue.
 The **real world** photos consists in the models that wear the items.
 You get associations like these:
 ### Catalogue Item
 ![alt text](ex_cat.jpg "An item of the catalogue")